blculyn/The-spoken-L2-corpus/README.md

 # The-spoken-L2-corpus
 The spoken L2 corpus represents present-day spoken Chinese (Putonghua) used in mainland China.
 It comprises L1-L2 conversational interactions between L2 speakers of Chinese and a native Chinese speaker in non-academic settings.
-This corpus contains 220,792 words of transcribed interaction gathered in 2018, featuring14 L2 speakers of Chinese in 34 recordings.
+This corpus contains 220,792 words of transcribed interaction gathered in 2018, featuring 14 L2 speakers of Chinese in 34 recordings.

 ### This is the downloadable version of the L2 component of the spoken Chinese corpus of informal interaction - the spoken L2 corpus.
 Its contents are listed below.